-Aquatics Centre in Parijs project finished
+Aquatics Centre in Paris project finished

 Designed to welcome the crème de la crème of the world’s finest athletes for artistic swimming, diving, and water polo qualification rounds, this complex will become a lasting legacy for the community of Saint-Denis.
 With an aim to promote a healthy lifestyle, the building will have an open and accessible character, along with various sports facilities within and surrounding the complex.